LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 The Service VM can be deployed in a number of different ways.
 When I was working with Kata containers, I naturally gravitated towards launching a Kata Container Daemonset in which I could host fabricmanager, however I learned that despite a lot of the Kata project making references to fabricmanager, it was not actually fully implemented at the time.
 I [worked with NVIDIA](https://github.com/NVIDIA/nvrc/pull/55) on some updates to the NVRC init system to support it, but I eventually decided to use libvirt to run the VM instead.

-The VM image I used to run the fabricmanager is priorietary and closed source, but the idea is basically the same as the diagram above.
+The VM image I used to run the fabricmanager is proprietary and closed source, but the idea is basically the same as the diagram above.
 The NVswitches need to be passed into the VM as normal, which means binding them to the vfio-pci kernel driver.
 On the HGX system I was using, one important bit that also needs to be passed into the VM, in addition to the NVSwitches themselves, is the memory controller for the NVSwitches:

 ```
 lspci -s 0000:03:00.1 -v